xiaoxia-huang/xiaoxia-huang.github.io/_pages/projects.md

 ---

-# Project 2: The Distribution of Public Sector Jobs in China
+The Distribution of Public Sector Jobs in China

 **Abstract**

 ---

-# Project 3: The Impact of Gender Quotas on Women’s Representation in China
+The Impact of Gender Quotas on Women’s Representation in China

 **Abstract**